Segmentation & Targeting INSIGHTS

 How does she “listen” to you?
 When she opens your email, when she looks at your website, when she visits you on Facebook, when she walks into your store.

-And how can you ask her one more thing that you
+And how can you ask her one more thing that you care about?

 Form on email.
 In every email, include a simple banner that has a one-question form.
 Make the form dynamic, so if you already have her answer to the question, either queue up the next question or just don’t display the form.
 Prioritize the questions so you begin with the most appropriate intimacy level.